psthomas/psthomas.github.io/_posts/2018-11-26-convergence.md

 So the financial crisis seems to have had an immediate and lasting effect, and we keep underperforming the projections even after the effects of the recession have been taken into account.
 Many economists seem to think that the post financial crisis stimulus was [net beneficial](http://www.igmchicago.org/surveys/economic-stimulus-revisited), and that more could have been done to stimulate the economy at the time.
 So the GDP performance and beta plots above could look significantly different if we had a better policy response to the crisis.

 A final argument one could make is that, for political reasons, western countries aren't able to enact competent policy responses anymore.
 This is probably true, so maybe the poor performance seen above is just the new normal.
-And excusing political dysfunction in advanced economies while treating it as a natural part of low income economies doesn't quite seem fair.
+And if we start excluding data on the basis of policy incompetence, there's plenty of that to go around, so we might be left without any data to study at all!

 ## Recession or Acceleration?

-So the negative beta values could be caused by a few things:
+So looking at the full dataset, negative beta values could be caused by a few things:

 1. Slower growth in rich countries.
 2. Higher growth in poor countries.